allegroai/clearml-docs/docs/integrations/scikit_learn.md

 Take a look at ClearML's scikit-learn examples.
 The examples use scikit-learn and ClearML in different configurations with additional tools, like Matplotlib:
-* [Scikit-Learn with Joblib](../guides/frameworks/scikit-learn/sklearn_joblib_example.md) - Demonstrates ClearML automatically logging the models created with joblib and a scatter plot created by Matplotlib.
+* [scikit-learn with Joblib](../guides/frameworks/scikit-learn/sklearn_joblib_example.md) - Demonstrates ClearML automatically logging the models created with joblib and a scatter plot created by Matplotlib.
-* [Scikit-Learn with Matplotlib](../guides/frameworks/scikit-learn/sklearn_matplotlib_example.md) - Demonstrates ClearML automatically logging scatter diagrams created with Matplotlib.
+* [scikit-learn with Matplotlib](../guides/frameworks/scikit-learn/sklearn_matplotlib_example.md) - Demonstrates ClearML automatically logging scatter diagrams created with Matplotlib.

 ## Remote Execution